Carlile Research Center

 The Powers Building, located 3 miles south of the University at the intersection of Valley Mills Drive and Dutton Avenue in Waco, is also home to a mobile drill rig for use in well installations and soil and rock sampling by the engineering geology, Quaternary geology, and hydrogeology programs.
 The drill rig is stored in a large bay containing all of the tools necessary for the program including generators, water pumps, PVC pipe, and water level indicators.

 In addition to the trailer mounted drill rig, a hydra-drill portable drill rig is available for drilling in remote locations not accessible by truck.
-Pontoon and other boats, and water-borne geophysical equipment for research on freshwater reservoirs, are also stored at the Powers Building or at the Lake Whitney Marina.
+Pontoon and other boats, and water-borne geophysical equipment for research on freshwater reservoirs, are also stored at an off campus location.